massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 marking by network nodes is prevented when QUIC encrypted transport-layer header is being used.

-This document aims to define Explicit Host-to-Network Flow Measurement Techniques in order to enable Packet Loss measurements in addition to Round-Trip Time (RTT) measurements, that are specifically designed for QUIC protocol.
+This document defined an extension to the QUIC protocol to enable packet loss measurements using Explicit Host-to-Network Flow Measurement Techniques defined in {{EXPLICIT-MEASUREMENTS}}.

 ## Notational Conventions    {#conventions}